sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 ## Concepts

 - A **campaign** is group of related changes to code, along with a title and description.
-- You supply a set of **patches** to a campaign.
-Each patch is a unified diff describing changes to a specific commit and branch in a repository.
-(To produce the patches, you provide a script that runs in the root of each repository and changes files.)
+- You supply a **campaign plan** that describes the changes.
+A plan contains patches (diffs) that describe changes to files in specific repositories (at specific commits).
+To produce the patches, you provide a script that runs in the root of each repository and changes files.
-- The campaign converts the patches into **changesets**, which is a generic term for pull requests, merge requests, or any other reviewable chunk of code.
+- The campaign converts the plan into **changesets**, which is a generic term for pull requests, merge requests, or any other reviewable chunk of code.
 (Code hosts use different terms for this, which is why we chose a generic term.)
-- Initially a changeset is just a **preview** and is not actually pushed to or created on the code host.
+- Initially a changeset is **unpublished** and is not actually pushed to or created on the code host.
 - You **publish** a changeset when you're ready to push the branch and create the changeset on the code host.

 ## Roadmap